 - Flame the neck of the bottle and replace the cap.

-- Gently swirl the plate on the benchtop to mix the culture and the medium thoroughly.
+- Gently swirl the plate on the benchtop to thoroughly mix the culture and medium.
 Ensure that the medium covers the plate evenly and do not slip the agar over the edge of the Petri dish.

 - Seal and incubate the plate in an inverted position at 37°C for 24-48 hours.

-After 24-48 hours, count all the colonies (again: note that the embedded colonies will be much smaller than those which happen to form on the surface).
+After 24-48 hours, count all the colonies (note that the embedded colonies will be much smaller than those on the surface).
 A magnifying colony counter can aid in counting small embedded colonies.

 Disadvantages of Pour plate method